pantheon-systems/terminus-site-clone-plugin/README.md

 This repository is provided without warranty or direct support.
 Issues and questions may be filed in GitHub but their resolution is not guaranteed.

 ## Installation

+### Installing with Composer
+`composer -n create-project pantheon-systems/terminus-site-clone-plugin:^1 ~/.terminus/plugins/terminus-site-clone-plugin`

+### Manual installation
 Clone this project into your Terminus plugins directory found at `$HOME/.terminus/plugins`.
 If the `$HOME/.terminus/plugins` directory does not exists you can safely create it.
+You will also need to run `composer install` in the plugin directory after cloning it.
 See [installing Terminus plugin](https://pantheon.io/docs/terminus/plugins/#install-plugins) for details.

 ## Requirements
 * [Terminus](https://github.com/pantheon-systems/terminus) `1.8.0` or greater